-This is the eighth post in an ongoing series where I’ll be posting PDF’s from my collection of WWI era pulp magazines.
+This is the fourth in an ongoing series where I’ll be posting PDF’s from my collection of WWI era pulp magazines.

 Today’s story by Will R. Bird is entitled, The Major’s Prisoner and appeared in the January 5th, 1928 issue of War Stories.

 Reading Will Bird’s pulp stories of the First World War, it’s sometimes difficult to remember they weren’t intended to be read as literary fiction; they were written for an audience that demanded rip-roaring tales of daring-do and adventure –and in most cases, Bird was happy to oblige.

 The The Ghost Hole (1928), is a prime example of one of Bird’s completely ridiculous, but nonetheless thoroughly entertaining stories.
 One simply settles in and enjoys the twists and turns, untroubled by more literary considerations.

 As I uncover some of the more obscure of Bird’s pulp stories though, I’m finding a hybrid type of story that occupies a middle ground between the more serious/literary stories (i.e.: the ones that first appeared in Collier’s, Blue Book and MacLean’s and were later collected in 1946’s Sunrise for Peter), and the pure-pulp adventure stories.
 The Major’s Prisoner is one of these hybrids, and my response to it has been oscillating wildly between frustration and fascination.